dockstore/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 ### Quick Registration via the Web UI

 In the authenticated Web UI, navigate to 'My Tools' to begin managing Docker images imported through your linked account(s).
 These pages will allow you to quickly register tools that follow a particularly simple format (look below to manual registration for more complex formats).
 For quick registration, click 'Refresh All Tools'.
 We look through your Quay.io images and see if any are setup as [automated builds](https://docs.quay.io/guides/building.html).
 Using those to track back to your GitHub, Bitbucket, or GitLab accounts, we list all pairs of Docker images with git repositories that contain a `Dockstore.cwl` and a `Dockerfile`.
 When we discover both of these, we create an unregistered entry in the interface below.
-Note that the Build Mode is 'Fully-Automated' due to the quick registration.
+Note that Quick Registration will result in an [automated build mode tool](https://dockstore.org/docs/getting-started-with-dockstore#Fully-Automated).

 ![My Tools](docs/register_ui.png)

 The left side menu is a list of all image repositories associated with the user, grouped lexicographically by namespace.
 Each tool is named after the docker location of the associated Docker image, in this example, `quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig`.
 Detailed information and links for each tool are located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a tool for efficient searching and grouping.
 Settings such as the path to the Dockerfile and CWL Descriptor can be modified on a per-tag basis in the 'Versions' tab.
 The Dockerfile, CWL/WDL Descriptor and test parameter files may be viewed in the 'Files' tab, by the Version tag (corresponding to a Git tag/branch).

+For the tutorial, generally, you should hit the "Refresh All Tools" button to make sure Dockstore has examined your latest repositories on Quay.io.
+Do this especially if you created a new repository like we did here.

+ ![Refresh](docs/dockstore_refresh.png)

+#### Publishing

 A tool is not visible on the public 'Tools' listing unless it is published.
 To publish a tool, press the yellow 'Publish' button in the top-right corner.

-For the tutorial, generally, you should hit the "Refresh All Tools" button to make sure Dockstore has examined your latest repositories on Quay.
-Do this especially if you created a new repository like we did here.

- ![Refresh](docs/dockstore_refresh.png)

 Now select the `collaboratory/dockstore-tool-bamstats` repository and click "Publish".
 The tool is now listed on Dockstore!